-These are the 4 main areas of interest amongst C-CEBH scientists:
+These are several areas of interest amongst C-CEBH scientists:

 Neuroethological studies of sensory processing